Emergency Dentist in Toronto

 Tooth pain can be attributed to many different causes some of which can be serious.
 Therefore, if one of your teeth is hurting, contact us to book an emergency appointment as soon as possible.

 In the meantime, rinse the mouth with warm water.
 Use a cold compress to lessen your pain.
 Do not use a hot compress as it will make things worse.
 Do not put aspirin on your tooth.
+You can call our Toronto emergency dentist anytime.

 Every year there are many cases of teeth being knocked out due to force of trauma or accident.
 If your tooth is knocked out, it does not mean that it is lost.
 There is hope, but you have to act quickly.